canonical/checkbox/checkbox-ng/docs/author/intro.rst

 we need a way to determine the order in which they will run, beyond what dependencies may provide.
 This is where the whitelist comes in; think of it as a mask or selection filter from the universe of jobs.
-Whitelists support regular expressions, and PlainBox will attempt to run tests in the order shown in the whitelist.
+Whitelists support regular expressions, and Plainbox will attempt to run tests in the order shown in the whitelist.
 Again, providers ship whitelists in a specific directory, and you can use ``plainbox`` to run a specific whitelist with the ``-w`` option.